krazyhacks/krazyhacks.github.io/_pages/random_git.md

 $ git config --local user.email johndoe@example.com

 {% endhighlight %}
+Thus the order of priority for configuration levels is: local, global, system.
+This means when looking for a configuration value, Git will start at the local level and bubble up to the system level.

 #### Debug git config
 {% highlight bash linenos %}
 git config --list --show-origin